Raynagar

-Raynagar is a census town within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Raynagar is a census town within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Area overview

 Baruipur subdivision is a rural subdivision with moderate levels of urbanization.
 31.05% of the population lives in the urban areas and 68.95% lives in the rural areas.
 In the southern portion of the subdivision (shown in the map alongside) there are 20 census towns.
 The entire district is situated in the Ganges Delta and the southern part is covered by the Baruipur-Jaynagar Plain.
 Archaeological excavations at Dhosa and Tilpi, on the bank of the Piyali River indicate the existence of human habitation around 2,000 years ago.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.